Future Imperfect: Plot

 Riker is put in a holding area, where he meets the boy whose image the Romulans had used to create his "son".
 The boy identifies himself as "Ethan".
-Together, they manage to escape and briefly elude their Romulan guards.
-However, as the two are hiding from their pursuers, Ethan inadvertently refers to Tomalak as "Ambassador", instead of "Commander".
+They escape and briefly elude their Romulan guards.
+However, as they are hiding from their pursuers, Ethan inadvertently refers to Tomalak as "Ambassador", instead of "Commander".
 Riker realizes that he is still in a simulation; confronting Ethan over it, he demands that the game end immediately and that he be allowed to leave.

 Everything disappears once more, leaving only Riker and Ethan back in the cavern on Alpha Onias III.
 Riker is then able to contact the ship and learns that Worf and La Forge had beamed up without incident, but the Enterprise was unable to locate him.
 After Riker advises the captain that he will presently report back after learning more about his situation, Ethan confesses that he had created the simulations, using sophisticated scanners to read his mind and create the "reality" they experienced.
 Ethan's planet had been attacked and his people killed; his mother had hidden him in the cavern for his own safety, with all the simulation equipment, before she died; and Ethan, all alone, had been yearning for real companionship.
 Realizing Ethan's intentions were not hostile, Riker offers him refuge on the Enterprise.
-Ethan accepts Riker's offer and after Ethan reveals his true form as a grey alien named Barash, the two beam onto the ship.
+Ethan accepts Riker's offer and after Ethan reveals his true form as a grey alien named Barash.
+They beam onto the ship.